logicuniverse/manifesto/README.md

 ## VI.
 The Call to Architects

 The flatland of plain-text strings is ending.
-The future belongs to the full topology of logic—its geometry, its physics, and its biology.
-We call upon developers, AI researchers, and system designers to join this dimensional shift:
+For decades, software engineering has been constrained to the one-dimensional tape of the Turing machine—a linear sequence of instructions.
+The future belongs to the full spatial topology of logic—its geometry, its physics, and its biology.
+We call upon developers, AI researchers, and system designers to step off the tape and join this dimensional shift:

 - **Implement the Specification:** Build parsers, compilers, and visualizers that treat code not as text, but as mathematical topology.
 - **Transcend the LLM Bottleneck:** Use Logic Units to transition AI models from generating stochastic tokens to orchestrating deterministic structures.